islandcontroller/hello-ch32v103/README.md

 ### **Note**

-If you choose not to connect the EEPROM IC, be sure to disable the EEPROM demo by commenting out the `#define USE_EEPROM_DEMO` line at the top of `main.c`.
-Otherwise, the project will hang on boot trying to access the EEPROM.
+If you want to use the EEPROM demo, remove the comment at the start of the `#define USE_EEPROM_DEMO` line at the top of `main.c`.
+The demo is disabled by default.

 ## Licensing